ITC Benguiat

 ITC Benguiat is a decorative serif typeface designed by Ed Benguiat and released by the International Typeface Corporation (ITC) in 1977.
 The face is loosely based upon typefaces of the Art Nouveau period but is not considered an academic revival.
 The face follows ITC's design formulary of an extremely high x-height, combined with multiple widths and weights.

 The original version of 1977 contained numerous nonstandard ligatures (such as AB, AE, AH, AK, AR, LA, SS, TT) and alternate shapes for some letters which were not carried into the digital version.

 The font family consists of 3 weights at 2 widths each, with complementary italic.

 It is also sold as 'Formal 832' by Bitstream.

 ITC Benguiat Pro

 It is a version released in September 2008.
 It includes support for Central European and many Eastern European characters.

 ITC Benguiat Gothic

 ITC Benguiat Gothic is a sans-serif variant for the original serif font family.
 Both faces are loosely based upon typefaces of the Art Nouveau period but are not considered academic revivals.
 The face follows ITC's design formulary of an extremely high x-height, combined with multiple widths and weights.

 The font family consists of 4 weights at 1 width each, with complementary italic.

 It is also sold as 'Informal 851' by Bitstream.

-Use in popular culture

-In the 1980s, it was the house font for album cover text at RCA Records.